toyokodo/TextureFinderJava/README.md

 # TextureFinderJava

-Gets Coordinates from Texture Rotation in Blocks
+Gets Coordinates from Texture Rotation in Blocks. **Optifine changes block rotations!
+This does not work with Optifine!** I do plan on adding Optifine in the future if that is possible.

 ## Installation